CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Experiments

 As \autoref{tab:main_results} demonstrates, our proposed method achieves the best performance on all the evaluation metrics MIMIC-CXR datasets except for the RG-L metric on which CAMANet scores slightly lower (-0.2\%) than $CMCL$.
 Nevertheless, CAMANet surpasses $CMCL$ on all the remaining six evaluation metrics by a notable margin, indicating that CAMANet can generate more semantic reports rather than bias to one indicator such as precision or recall.
-Similar pattern can be seen on IU-Xray dataset where CAMANet obtains best scores on four out of seven evaluation metrics and is the second best performed method on the remaining three metrics.
+Similar pattern can be seen on IU-Xray dataset where CAMANet obtains the best scores in four of the seven evaluation metrics and is slightly inferior to XPRONet on the remaining three metrics.
+Nonetheless, CAMANet surpasses the XPRONet on all the evaluation metrics on the MIMIC-CXR dataset.
+The possible reason is that XPRONet learns and records the cross-modal prototypes during the training, improving the modelling of informative cross-modal features.
+Nonetheless, learning the cross-modal prototypes is easier in the small dataset IU-Xray, but is of great difficulty in large dataset such as MIMIC-CXR which is almost 115 times the size of IU-Xray.
+This further demonstrates that CAMANet possess better generalization capability.

-Moreover, CAMANet outperforms the previous state-of-the-art approaches by a notable margin.
+Moreover, CAMANet outperforms the previous SOTA approaches by a notable margin.
 For instance, CAMANet surpasses the second-best BLEU-4 and CIDEr scores by 1.9\% and 5.9\% respectively on the IU-Xray dataset.
 Similarly, a 2.1\% and 0.6\% improvements can be seen on BLEU-1 and BLEU-4 scores of CAMANet compared to the second-best performing method on MIMIC-CXR.
 Note that the MIMIC-CXR dataset is much larger and challenging and making even a small improvement proves difficult.

-We mainly attribute the superiority of CAMANet to the improved cross-modal alignment achieved by the visual-textual attention consistency module, and the enriched disease-related feature representations by the proposed VDM assisted encoder.
+We mainly attribute the superiority of CAMANet to the improved cross-modal alignment achieved by the VTAC module, and the enriched disease-related feature representations by the proposed VDM assisted encoder.
 Further visualizations are provided in Section~\ref{sec:qualitative_results}.
 The following ablation studies confirm the effectiveness of each component in CAMANet.